Bjesovi: Formation, rise to prominence and breakup (1989–1997)

-Reformation (2000-present)
+Reformation, new works and second breakup (2000-2023)

 In Spring of 2000 Marinković, accompanied by two old members, Zoran Filipović (guitar on all three albums) and Miroslav Marjanović (drummer on the second album), and two new members, Slobodan Vuković (guitar) and Dragan Arsić (bass guitar) reformed the band.

 On 22 March 2002 the band recorded their concert in Gornji Milanovac.
 During the summer the recordings were remixed and post-produced.
 Aleksandar Petrović "Alek" and Dejan Utvar, both percussionists from the band Eyesburn, made guest appearances on the recordings.
 The live album Na živo (Live) featured live versions of the songs from the band's second and third album, alongside three new songs: "Čekam dan" ("I Am Waiting For The Day"), "Čak i da mogu" ("Even If I Could") and "Kiša" ("Rain").
 The track "Raduj se" ("Be Happy") featured lyrics "Vreme mu ističe, zato besan je" ("His time is out, that is why he is mad"), which were not included on the original studio version since they were alluding to the former president of FR Yugoslavia Slobodan Milošević.
 The album was produced by Zoran Đuroski "Đura" from the band Eyesburn and the cover was designed by Marinković and the band's original drummer Goran Ugarčina.

 On 31 May 2003 at Belgrade's Engineering Students' Club (KST) the band, consisting of Marinković, Marjanović, Vuković, Arsić, who played guitar, and Marko Marković on bass guitar recorded a concert and released it as an official DivX Live at KST, Belgrade 31.05.2003.
 The band made a thousand copies given to the fans, reporters and TV stations.
 A text file on the disc stated that the recording was a present to all fans and that the copying of the disc is allowed and preferable.
 The DivX contains songs from all four albums plus all lyrics, band biography and interviews.
 The band's performance featured girls painted in black, psychedelic effects and Marinković taken to the stage in a coffin at the beginning of the concert.
 The track "Avioni pevaju" ("Aeroplanes Sing") was sung by Goran Marić who made a guest appearance.